If investing in local real estate makes sense investing remotely makes even more; after all life is about expanding beyond your comfort zone.

 Why?
-Because great investment opportunities are never confined to your particular neighborhood, city, or state.
-Especially when it comes to real estate.
+Because great investment opportunities are never confined to your particular neighborhood, city, or state– especially when it comes to real estate!
 With so many opportunities spread across the U.S. why miss out on becoming a remote investor?

-Our analysis of first-year returns—or cap rates—for single-family rental properties (SFRs) nationwide in 2016 underscored the Midwest and Southeast as being the most valuable markets; with Cleveland (Ohio), Columbia (S. Carolina), and Birmingham (Alabama) rounding out the top three.
+Our analysis of first-year returns—or cap rates—for single-family rental properties (SFRs) nationwide in 2016 highlighted the Midwest and Southeast as the U.S.’s most valuable markets; with Cleveland (Ohio), Columbia (S. Carolina), and Birmingham (Alabama) rounding out the top three.

 What Remote Real Estate Investors Should Know

-Additionally, vacancies are less impactful to your portfolio when you have multiple properties generating rent.
+Additionally vacancies are less impactful to your portfolio when you have multiple properties generating rent for you.
 This strategy of creating a portfolio of single-family rentals is called building a “virtual apartment.”

 Explorers would never have found new land if they had stayed home.
-Similarly, you may have to look beyond your familiar surroundings in order to find your new wealth.
+Similarly, you may have to look beyond your surroundings to generate your wealth.
 Let’s explore the possibilities together.

 Take your first step toward becoming a remote investor by calling 888-276-0232 today.